10 artifacts in this set

 This device is part of the LTRA-6 aircraft radio navigation unit.
 Its creator Lear, Inc. was a pioneering company interested in expanding the popularity of private flight.
 This system was affordable and combined several low and high frequency radio navigation aids that were essential to the safe travel of small aircraft.

-Richard E. Byrd uses a sextant in this circa 1927 photo.
-During his polar expeditions, Byrd relied on navigational instruments not much changed in 200 years.
-The sextant measured the angle between an astronomical object -- the Sun or a star -- and the horizon.
-Together with the time it was measured, this angle was used to determine a position on a navigational chart.
+During his polar expeditions, Richard E. Byrd relied on navigational instruments not much changed in 200 years.
+Byrd's sextant measured the angle between an astronomical object -- the Sun or a star -- and the horizon.
+Based on the time of day it was measured, this angle was used to determine Byrd's position on a navigational chart.

-Federal oversight of air traffic control began in 1938, but radar technology -- perfected during World War II -- was not implemented until the late 1950s.
-This computer-integrated radar scope, used at Detroit Metro Airport from 1970 to 2001, was one of the first units capable of simultaneously displaying an airplane's position and its assigned flight number.
-It wears serial number 1.
+Federal oversight of air traffic control began in 1938, but radar technology -- greatly improved during World War II -- was not widely implemented until the late 1950s.
+This computer-integrated radar scope, used at Detroit Metro Airport from 1970 to 2001, was one of the first units capable of displaying an airplane's identification number and altitude directly on the screen.